lunchboxer/article-keeper/static/articles-md/1205A-festival-fun-colorful-traditions-from-around-the-globe.md

 ## Glossary

 - **Cosplay** - dressing up and pretending to be a fictional character from a movie, book, video game, etc.
 - **Sequins** - shiny circular disks sewn onto fabric that reflect light and add sparkle.
 - **Samba** - a lively Afro-Brazilian dance involving shaking one's hips and feet to a rhythmic beat.
 - **Mardi Gras** - a big annual carnival and street party on the day before Lent starts.
 - **Devotion** - commitment and loyalty to a person, religion or belief.

 ## Reading Comprehension Questions

 1. What country has a New Year's festival with nationwide water fights?

-    A. India
+   a.
+India
-    B. Thailand
+   b.
+Thailand
-    C. Spain
+   c.
+Spain
-    D. Brazil
+   d.
+Brazil

 2. Which festival marks the victory of good over evil with glowing lights?

-    A. Holi
+   a.
+Holi
-    B. Diwali
+   b.
+Diwali
-    C. Carnival
+   c.
+Carnival
-    D. Songkran
+   d.
+Songkran

 3. What do people spray on each other during Spain's Haro Wine Battle?

-    A. Paint
+   a.
+Paint
-    B. Water
+   b.
+Water
-    C. Champagne
+   c.
+Champagne
-    D. Wine
+   d.
+Wine

 4. Which festival features elaborate costumes with sequins and feathers?

-    A. Holla Mohalla
+   a.
+Holla Mohalla
-    B. Brazilian Carnival
+   b.
+Brazilian Carnival
-    C. Haro Wine Battle
+   c.
+Haro Wine Battle
-    D. Diwali
+   d.
+Diwali

 5. What is unique about Holla Mohalla festival in India?

-    A. People play music and dance.
+   a.
+People play music and dance.
-    B. People light candles and pray.
+   b.
+People light candles and pray.
-    C. People dress up as warriors and reenact battles.
+   c.
+People dress up as warriors and reenact battles.
-    D. People throw colors at each other.
+   d.
+People throw colors at each other.

 6. According to the article, why are cultural festivals important?

-    A. They teach history.
+   a.
+They teach history.
-    B. They show diversity.
+   b.
+They show diversity.
-    C. They are colorful.
+   c.
+They are colorful.
-    D. They have good food.
+   d.
+They have good food.

 ## Answer Key

 1. B
 2. B
 3. D
 4. B
 5. C
 6. B